 For digital studios Soda, Resoluut, and Milkshake, design is fundamentally a user-centric activity.
 At their core is a mission to build products that people love to use, upheld in practice by two of the most important parts of the design process: testing and research.

-During a recent project, the Soda Studio team employed the Maze A/B testing feature to test the user flow of a design, and based on the insights collected reduced the exit rate from the flow by 35%.
+During a recent project, the Soda Studio team used the Maze A/B testing feature to test the user flow of design and based on the insights collected reduced the exit rate from the flow by 35%.

 Each studio focuses on different yet equally important aspects of a good product.
 Soda Studio does UX and interaction design, while Resoluut is in charge of visual and brand design.
 The newest addition to the group is Milkshake, established solely for research purposes.

 “For us, research was becoming such an important part of the design process that it was worth starting a new company just for that,” says Bo Merkus, UX researcher at Soda and Milkshake.

 "We don’t want to deliver long research reports that no one is going to read.
 We want to offer clear, easy to share insights that people can use to improve a product.
 And Maze is really nice for that."

 Bo Merkus, UX researcher at Soda Studio

 The Soda Studio team